KornelJahn/nixos-crossdev-link-bug-mwe/README.md

 # MWE for the "Invalid cross-device link" bug

 When installing NixOS one may encounter a cryptic "Invalid cross-device link" bug.
-This is a minimal working example flake for reproducing such a bug.
+This is a minimal working example flake for reproducing this bug.

 ## Steps to reproduce

 1. Boot a NixOS ISO image in a QEMU VM using BIOS boot and using a VirtIO virtual hard disk.
-Optionally set a password using `passwd` for the `nixos` user so the process can be continued over SSH.
+Optionally, set a password using `passwd` for the `nixos` user so that the process could be continued over SSH.

 2. Enter a Nix shell with Git and with the new Nix command syntax & Flakes enabled: